paularmstrong/onerepo/docs/src/content/docs/guides/why-onerepo.md

 ## Tenets

-- **Documented** All commands and options must be documented and respond to `--help` requests.
+- **Documented:** All commands and options must be documented and respond to `--help` requests.
-- **Discoverable** Code for commands must be easy to find and trace.
+- **Discoverable:** Code for commands must be easy to find and trace.
-- **Clear output** All log output must be grouped, labelled with purpose, and clearly defined by its state.
+- **Clear output:** All log output must be grouped, labelled with purpose, and clearly defined by its state.